-The Griffon Vulture (Gyps fulvus) is a resident species in the study area and has up to three pairs in the area.
-The data provided is of decent quality and based on field data.
+The Griffon vulture (Gyps fulvus) is a resident species in the study area and has up to three pairs in the area.
+The data provided are of good quality and based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
 The population of the species is classified as not isolated but within the range boundary, and the overall conservation value of the site, which is relevant to the conservation of the species, is good.
 The species is also observed in concentrations in the study area and has at least 115 individuals in the area.
-In this category of the species' relationship with Natura (in concentrations) the data given are of decent quality and based on field data.
+In this category of the species' relationship with Natura (in concentrations) the data given are of good quality and based on field data.
 The conservation status, reflecting the degree of protection of the habitat important for the species and the likelihood of its recovery, is classified as B, which means good conservation.
 The population of the species is classified as not isolated but within the range boundary, and the overall conservation value of the site, which is relevant to the conservation of the species, is good.

 The White-tailed Eagle (Haliaeetus albicilla) is a resident species in the study area and numbers up to one pair in the area.
-The data provided is of decent quality and based on field data.
+The data provided are of good quality and based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
 The population of the species is classified as not isolated but within the range boundary, and the overall conservation value of the site, which is relevant to the conservation of the species, is good.
 The species also winters in the study area and has at least four individuals in the area.
-In this category of the species' relationship with Natura (overwintering) the data provided are of decent quality and based on field data.
+In this category of the species' relationship with Natura (overwintering) the data provided are of good quality and based on field data.
 The conservation status, reflecting the degree of protection of the habitat important to the species and the likelihood of its recovery, is classified as B, which means good conservation.
-The population of the species is classified as not isolated but within the range boundary is classified as but within the range boundary, and the overall conservation status, reflecting the degree of protection of the habitat important to the species and the likelihood of its recovery, is classified as B, which means good conservation.
+The population of the species is classified as not isolated but within the range boundary, and the overall conservation value of the site, which is relevant to the conservation.
 The population of the species is classified as not isolated but within the range boundary, and the overall conservation value of the site, which is relevant to the conservation of the species, is good.

 The Booted Eagle (Hieraaetus pennatus) is a breeding species in the study area and there are at least 20 pairs in the area.
-The data provided is of decent quality and based on field data.
+The data provided are of good quality and based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site, which relates to the conservation of the species, is good.